National Curriculum for English

-- School Plays, class debates, class assemblies, School Council. talk partners, drama / role play, PSHE and Circle Time, sharing learning, Storytime sign-up and presenting a practised piece to the class are all ways in which we develop children’s spoken language.
+- School Plays, class debates, class assemblies, poetry recitals, Junior Leadership Team, talk partners, drama and role play, PSHE and Circle Time, sharing learning, Storytime sign-up and presenting a practised piece to the class are all ways in which we develop children’s spoken language.

 - We recognise the importance of nurturing a culture where children take pride in their writing, adapting their language and style for a range of contexts.